 - Anorexia Nervosa: People reduce the amount of energy intake required for their weight, age, gender, development and physical health.

-- Bulimia Nervosa: Individuals consume large amounts of food, and then induce themselves to vomit to stop weight gain.
+- Bulimia Nervosa: Individuals consume large amounts of food, and then induce vomiting to stop weight gain.

 - Binge Eating Disorder (BED): Eating large amounts of food in small periods of time.